jpoehls/dotnetmigrations/readme.md

 - **0.83** (2011-08-26) `a86b7318122251fe54930f2ebce4155b466ac1a5`

   * Added preliminary support for Mono.
-(Not guaranteed or tested well.
-Let us know what happens.)
+(Thanks James Eggers!)
   * Fixed issue #21 with migrations not working past version 9.
   * **Breaking change!** The `##DNM:PROVIDER##` token is now `/*DNM:PROVIDER*/`
     The new token format will help ensure that your SQL scripts will run without errors